-1 teaspoon mustard
+- 1 teaspoon mustard

 - Place the potatoes and eggs in a large pan and cover with plenty of cold water.

-	- Add some salt to the water and boil on a medium to high heat for 5-6 minutes until the eggs are cooked, then remove them and continue to boil the eggs until tender - this might take about 30-40 minutes depending on size of the potatoes.
+- Add some salt to the water and boil on a medium to high heat for 5-6 minutes until the eggs are cooked, then remove them and continue to boil the potatoes until tender - this might take about 30-40 minutes depending on size of the potatoes.

 - Drain the water and leave them to cool.